dmaerzendorfer/dmaerzendorfer.github.io/_projects/biteMeBoss.md

 ## Intro

 Bite me Boss was a game project during my masters studies.
-Its a 4 player local brawler game made in Unity.
+It's a 4 player local brawler game made in Unity.
 It features three distinct minigames in which 4 players can play agains each other.
 In the first game players need to collect food and sit down in a chair in a twisted version of musical chairs.
 The second game is a pachinko like game where players need to get a highscore by throwing beercans at passerby.
 In the last game players need to remember and repeat a button combination.

 My responsibility in this project was gameplay programming, as well as implementing VFX and integrating the few art assets we had.